Nigerian Pepper Soup

-- The amount of peppers you add to the pepper soup depends on your heat tolerance, so feel free to increase or reduce the quantity of peppers you use.
+- The amount of peppers you add to the pepper soup depends on your heat tolerance, so feel free to increase or reduce the number of peppers you use.

 - You can substitute uziza leaves or bitter leaves with parsley, or mint; be sure to wash and drain bitter leaves if you use them.

-- I like to cut the goat meat into cutlets because it cooks faster and they are ready to eat bite-sized pieces.
-If you prefer bigger chunks of meat in your pepper soup, please go with it, but it might need to cook for longer.
+- Cutting the goat meat into cutlets helps it cook faster, and makes it easier to eat.
+If you prefer bigger chunks of meat in your pepper soup, you can cut them into larger pieces, but it might need to cook for longer.

 - To avoid chunks of onions in your pepper soup, it’s a good idea to either mince the onion or grate the onion on the smaller hole on the grater.